 This prospectus provides you with some of the general terms that may apply to an offering of our securities.
 Each time we sell securities under this shelf registration we will provide a prospectus supplement that will contain specific information about the terms of that specific offering, including the number and price per security (or exercise price) of the securities to be offered and sold in that offering and the specific manner in which such securities may be offered.
 The prospectus supplement may also add to, update or change any of the information contained in this prospectus.
-If there is an inconsistency between the information in this prospectus supplement.
+If there is an inconsistency between the information in this prospectus supplement, you should rely on the information in the prospectus supplement.